paypal/buttonmanager-sdk-dotnet/README.md

 Help
 ----
-*	ButtonManager.bat - Automation script that builds the PayPal Button Manager SDK C#.NET Class Library Application in release mode and copies the built dlls to the lib folder in the ButtonManagerAPISample Sample ASP.NET C# Web Application
+*	ButtonManager.bat - Automation script that builds the PayPal Button Manager SDK C#.NET Class Library Application in release mode and copies the built dlls to the lib folder in the ButtonManagerSampleApp Sample ASP.NET C# Web Application

 *	Changelog.txt - Release Notes